As well as becoming a social worker, a social work degree can lead you into many roles where you can help, support and guide people

 Any roles that show you can demonstrate empathy, along with a genuine desire to improve the quality of the lives of others, are helpful.

-An interest or participation in your local community is also useful.
+An interest or involvement in your local community is also useful.
 Relevant voluntary work may be found through Volunteering Matters.

 Search for placements and find out more about work experience and internships.

-Most social workers are employed by local authority children's or adult services.
-Increasingly, however, opportunities are available with voluntary organisations or charities, such as:
+Most social workers are employed by local authority children's or adult social services.
+Increasingly, however, opportunities are available within other settings such as:

 Skills for your CV

-Courses cover the study of ethics, including respecting diversity and promoting social justice.
-You will develop skills of judgement and become more accountable, reflective, critical and evaluative.
+Ethics, including respecting diversity and promoting social justice, is covered and you develop skills of judgement and become more accountable, reflective, critical and evaluative.

 Transferable skills gained include: